sudo-adduser-jordan/cs204/assignment1.txt

     -- Query 13: The oldest and the youngest clients of the library (SELECT ClientFirstName, ClientLastName, ClientDoB
         FROM Client
-        ORDER BY ClientDoB ASC LIMIT 1)
+        ORDER BY ClientDoB ASC
+        LIMIT 1)
         UNION
         (SELECT ClientFirstName, ClientLastName, ClientDoB
         FROM Client
-        ORDER BY ClientDoB DESC LIMIT 1);
+        ORDER BY ClientDoB DESC
+        LIMIT 1);
+        -- Select the ClientFirstName, ClientLastName, and ClientDoB columns from the Client table.
+        -- Order the results by ClientDoB in ascending order.
+        -- Return the top date of birth.
+        -- The UNION operator is used to combine the results of the first subquery with the results -- of the second subquery.
+        -- Select the ClientFirstName, ClientLastName, and ClientDoB columns from the Client table.
+        -- It orders the results by ClientDoB in descending order.
+        -- Return the top date of birth.
+        -- The combined results using the UNION operator will include the youngest client followed -- by the oldest client

     -- Result
         ClientFirstName	ClientLastName	ClientDoB
         Mya	Austin	1960